citp/privacy-policy-historical/w/wh/whi/whiteflowerfarm.com.md

 **Google Analytics for Display Advertising:**

 We have implemented the following features for Google Analytics for Display Advertising: Remarketing, Google Display Network Impression Reporting, DoubleClick Campaign Manager integration, and Google Analytics Demographics and Interest Reporting.
 Using the [**Ads Settings**](https://www.google.com/settings/ads?hl=en&sig=ACi0TCiyDggutF0hjlVebl9s3BlQfBbBTg32unZznKebFw-foRwaVPWDiWwLMBT_Xt47IYNuU1WoulKouVBbtFfmelM5M8AuV3Fiw18CIr0ZyBALCNJjq7ui1C_m7zpZwm4vFFcMDnbzBoEEKTgHT1z4yCVO3u6khLYoQcPA3b9i-xppLImH-yanLBAVo3Y3m6rCc3PTv7eg) **,**  you can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.
-If you would like to opt out of these programs, please visit Google Analytics' [**currently available opt-outs**](https://tools.google.com/dlpage/gaoptout/) for the web.
+If you would like to opt out of these programs, please visit Google Analytics' [ **currently available opt-outs**](https://tools.google.com/dlpage/gaoptout/) for the web.

 **To Opt-Out of Third Party Advertising:**

-You may manage your online profile and your opt-out choices by visiting the [**Digital Advertising Alliance**](http://www.aboutads.info/choices/) or the [**Network Advertising Initiative**](http://www.networkadvertising.org/managing/opt_out.asp).
+You may manage your online profile and your opt-out choices by visiting the [ **Digital Advertising Alliance**](http://www.aboutads.info/choices/) or the [ **Network Advertising Initiative**](http://www.networkadvertising.org/managing/opt_out.asp).

 **More Information:**

-For information about targeted advertising and cookies, please visit [**www.aboutads.info**](http://www.aboutads.info/)�and [**www.iab.net/privacymatters.**](http://www.iab.net/privacymatters/)
+For information about targeted advertising and cookies, please visit [ **www.iab.net/privacymatters.**](http://www.iab.net/privacymatters/)